 It is not enough to create these formal documents and select the people who will manage your affairs if you become unable to.

 Those who are concerned about the potential for abuse when giving so much financial and medical control to another person can limit their risk by implementing safeguards.
-If you are concerned, Johnson and Littell suggest selecting two agents who must act jointly to sign checks or having an independent accountant or attorney oversee the agent.
+If you are concerned, Johnson and Littell suggest selecting two agents who must act jointly to sign checks or having an independent accountant, financial professional, or attorney oversee the agent.

 Families who cannot afford professional help can use low-cost online legal form services or follow the free templates provided by some states (see Wisconsin’s power of attorney for finances and property form, for example).